reimandlab/ActivePathways/README.md

 To change the color of the *combined* contribution, a color must be provided to the color_integrated_only parameter.

-Tip: if the coloring of nodes did not work in Cytoscape after setting the options in the Style panel, check that the EnhancedGraphics Cytoscape app is installed.
+**If the coloring of nodes did not work in Cytoscape after setting the options in the Style panel, check that the EnhancedGraphics Cytoscape app is installed.**

 ## References